-By Roberta Oluwaseun Roberts, Esq. • November 20, 2017•Writers in Residence, Careers, Law School
+By Roberta O. Roberts, Esq. of Grace for the Grind™ • November 20, 2017•Writers in Residence, Careers, Law School

 “Follow up.”
 Follow up after a networking event, follow up after a meeting, and follow up with yourself.
 This two-word piece of advice is applicable to career, school, and life, and has served me well (when I actually consistently apply it).